 Sex is a natural part of the human experience, but when something that’s supposed to be super-fun and feel great leads to a serious bout of anxiety, it can cause distress that goes far beyond the bedroom.
+If you’re feeling extra stress or serious anxiety about your sex life, you’re not alone.
 Let’s take a look at what sex anxiety is all about and what you can do about it.

 Sexual anxiety: What is it?